Every week, I pay respect to the household deity.

 I scrub the kitchen floor properly, with water and soap, on all fours, like a maid in a porn movie.
-I clean the microwave, wipe the counter tops, then I vacuum the house entirely, damp-mop the wooden floors, do a load or two of laundry, then clean the bathrooms, the shower, the toilets and relentlessly move things from one room to the next, picking up scattered items belonging to Mark (75% of the time), Feng (20% of the time) or myself (5% of the time, I’m so fucking neat, I know).
+I clean the microwave, wipe the countertops, then I vacuum the house entirely, damp-mop the wooden floors, do a load or two of laundry, then clean the bathrooms, the shower, and the toilets and relentlessly move things from one room to the next, picking up scattered items belonging to Mark (75% of the time), Feng (20% of the time) or myself (5% of the time, I’m so fucking neat, I know).

-Then I put the laundry in the dryer, sort it out, put the trash out, make sure the floors are dry and I sigh.
+Then I put the laundry in the dryer, sort it out, put the trash out, and make sure the floors are dry and I sigh.